 The graphic can bring delight, preview an interface element, or represent the goal of the feature.
 Graphics should be placed intentionally and with thought about the intention of the content.
 Graphics also differ in meaning and appeal to the user, which is why the Blankslate component has multiple variations.
 These variations are outlined later on this page.

-Use primary text to explain the purpose of the empty state, help users feel comfortable to engage with the content, or begin a feature flow.
-Primary text should sound welcoming, human, and convey the intention of the feature.
+Primary text acts as a title for the empty space.
+Use primary text to explain the purpose of the empty state, help users feel comfortable to engage with the content, begin a feature flow, or concisely summarize an error state.

-Blankslates can and are encouraged to use one primary action.
-This button should lead to a feature or component creation flow.
-Button copy should be kept brief and descriptive.
-If a button requires further specification, consider adding an Octicon.
+Blankslates can and are encouraged to use one primary link or action.
+The action copy should be kept brief and descriptive.
+If it requires further specification, consider adding an Octicon before the copy.

 Empty states have multiple variations that can be used in different contexts.